Covid 19 coronavirus: Around the world - New York 'as terrible as it gets', WHO says it's 10 times deadlier than 2009 flu

 Sudan

-Sudanese transitional authorities on Monday said it would impose around the clock curfew in the capital, Khartoum, to fight the coronavirus pandemic, as the country reported 10 more confirmed cases and two fatalities.
+Sudanese transitional authorities on Monday said it would impose around the clock curfew in the capital, Khartoum, as the country reported 10 more confirmed cases and two fatalities.

 Information Minister Faisal Saleh told a news conference in Khartoum that the curfew would go into effect for three weeks starting Saturday.

-Sudan, which health care system has suffered from years of civil wars and sanctions, has a total of 29 cases including four deaths.
+Sudan, whose health care system has suffered from years of civil wars and sanctions, has a total of 29 cases including four deaths.

-Health Minister Akram al-Tom said all reported cases were in Khartoum, but one in the Nile River province, about 100 kilometers (62 miles) north of the capital.
+Health Minister Akram al-Tom said all reported cases were in Khartoum, but one in the Nile River province, about 100km north of the capital.
 He appealed to Sudanese to comply to the protective measures taken by the government to stem the virus outbreak.

 Guam